Nishtha70/Wireless-Node-Architecture-for-Autonomous-Operant-Conditioning-/README.md

 - `RPi.GPIO`: A Python library for controlling Raspberry Pi GPIO pins.
 Install it using:  pip install RPi.GPIO
 - YOLOv5 (Ultralytics)`: A powerful object detection framework.
 Install it using: pip install ultralytics

+## YOLOv5 Cichlid Detection Model

+We have trained a YOLOv5 model to detect cichlids in images.
+The training process can be found in the [`training.ipynb`](training.ipynb) notebook.
+The trained model weights (`yolov5_cichlid.pt`) are also available in the repository.